Hannahtersbol/MLOps/reports/README.md

 The cloud engine can be used for managing VM's as well as deploying them.
 Cloud storage can host data in different buckets.
 Cloud run is a "serverless" platform where containers can be run, without the user having to think about the underlying server structure.
-Artifact registry is for maneging container images and other types of software.
+Artifact registry is for managing container images and other types of software.
 Cloud build is for building images and is an essential part of the CI/CD process.

 ### Question 18